mtheadley/CryptoSecurityTalk/PITCHME.md

 ---
 ## So...

-Things I am think about for security
+Things I think about for security

 ---
 ## Because of HACKERS....